AdriandLiu/Interview-Preparation/ML_DLRelated.md

 #### Why use Tanh and Sigmoid
 Tanh and sigmoid have
+* After the addition operator the absolute value of c(t) is potentially larger than 1.
+Passing it through a tanh operator ensures the values are **scaled between -1 and 1 again**, thus **increasing stability** during back-propagation over many timesteps.
 * Well defined gradient at all points

 * They are both easily converted into probabilities.
 The sigmoid is directly approximated to be a probability.
 (As its 0-1); Tanh can be converted to probability by (tanh+1)/2 will be between 0-1